 In addition to bodily injury coverage, many people need to realize they need employee insurance for life-threatening illnesses.
 Medical insurance is a good way to protect your employees from serious financial losses if they're diagnosed with one of these conditions.

 Buying business insurance can be confusing if you're unfamiliar with the process.
-Fortunately, Silverio Insurance Agency can help you through the process.
+Fortunately, Silverio Insurance can help you through the process.